bmostafa340/rubiks-cube-solver/README.md

 on a VM with 10 GB RAM available to it.
 The time required for a solve depends heavily on the available RAM, so your mileage may vary.

-3x3x3 Rubik's Cube Solver: This solver computes a solution using the corner's first method outlined here: rubikscube.info/beginner.php
+3x3x3 Rubik's Cube Solver: This solver computes a solution using the corners first method outlined here: rubikscube.info/beginner.php

 This solver generally takes a greedy approach to solving a 3x3x3 cube, brute forcing